hivemq/mqtt-cli/CONTRIBUTING.md

 - Implement your changes under `src/main/java`
 - You can use the existing code as a guide
 - The project uses Nullability annotations to avoid NullPointerExceptions: `@NotNull`, `@Nullable`.
-  Every non-primitive parameter/return type/field should be annotated with one of them.
+  Every non-primitive parameter, return type and field should be annotated with one of them.

 ## 4. Write tests